What Does VoIP Mean?Posted on: 2016-01-25 | Categories: Business VoIP VoIP VoIP Providers VoIP Services

 For a long time, it sufficed for the needs of consumers and businesses alike.
 But over the last couple of decades, the Internet has revolutionized many processes and workflows for enterprises.
 Thus, VoIP’s meaning was born.

 By now, most businesses have a well-developed data network that allows their employees to get more work done quicker than was ever possible.

-Unfortunately there was not much innovation when it came to POTS which meant that organizations had to maintain two separate networks – each with their own protocols, standards and implementations.
-Since the phone network is not based on IP technology, it was also not interoperable with modern applications, software and systems.
+Unfortunately, there was not much innovation when it came to POTS which meant that organizations had to maintain two separate networks – each with their own protocols, standards and implementations.
+Since the phone network is not based on IP (Internet Protocol) technology, it was also not interoperable with modern applications, software and systems.

 The fundamental difference between VoIP and the previous technology of phone communication is that the former is based on Internet protocols – the same set of standards that powers the Internet all over the world.